polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 ### Wallet Usage in PolySwarm

-When testing our engines, we told our engines where to find a "keyfile" that contains our encrypted private key via the `--keyfile` argument to `polyswarm-client`.
+When testing our engines, we told our engines where to use a "keyfile" that contains our encrypted private key via the `--keyfile` argument to the `polyswarm-client` utilities (i.e. `microengine` and `balancemanager`).
 All keyfiles distributed with `polyswarm-client` (and other PolySwarm projects) are encrypted with a trivial password: `password`, specified via the `--password` argument.

 (TODO: RED, BOLD)

+THE SOLE PURPOSE OF THESE DISTRIBUTED KEYFILES IS FOR TESTING WITH FAKE NCT AND FAKE ETH.
-NEVER USE KEYFILES FROM POLYSWARM PROJECTS IN PRODUCTION / IN REAL COMMUNITIES.
+NEVER USE TESTING KEYFILES FROM POLYSWARM PROJECTS IN PRODUCTION OR IN REAL COMMUNITIES.
-NEVER FUND THE WALLETS CONTAINED IN THESE KEYFILES WITH REAL NCT OR ETH.
+NEVER FUND THE WALLETS CONTAINED IN THESE TESTING KEYFILES WITH REAL NCT OR REAL ETH.

-When operating outside of a development / testing environment, YOU MUST CREATE YOUR OWN KEYFILE.
+When operating outside of a development / testing environment, YOU MUST CREATE YOUR OWN PRODUCTION KEYFILE.

-YOU ARE SOLELY RESPONSIBLE FOR THE SECURITY OF YOUR KEYFILE.
+YOU ARE SOLELY RESPONSIBLE FOR THE SECURITY OF YOUR PRODUCTION KEYFILE.

 (TODO: END ASIDE)